collectors and filters logo

 8:00 am - 5:00 pm

 You can’t always see the plume clearly, but you know exactly when a welder strikes an arc on stainless or when a grinder hits metal.
-That sharp smell tells you hexavalent chromium and manganese are in the air from welding,compounds OSHA regulates as carcinogenic and neurotoxic.
+That sharp smell tells you fumes are in the air from welding, compounds OSHA regulates as carcinogenic and neurotoxic.
 The visible plume from grinding tells you fine metal dust and abrasive particles are being generated.
 Particles that can ignite, explode, or cause permanent lung damage.

-For shop owners and safety managers, upgrading from general ventilation to a proper source-capture system isn’t just about clearing the air.
-It’s about documented worker protection, meeting OSHA 1910.1026 for welding fume, and complying with NFPA standards for combustible metal dusts from grinding.
+For shop owners and safety managers, upgrading from general ventilation to a proper welding fume extraction system isn’t just about clearing the air.
+It’s about documented worker protection, meeting OSHA 1910.1026 for welding fume, and complying with NFPA standards for combustible metal dusts.

-Why Welding and Grinding Can't Always Share a System
+Why Grinding And Welding Fumes Can't Always Share a System

 To capture welding fume before it reaches the breathing zone, you must maintain a minimum capture velocity of 100 feet per minute (FPM) at the hood face for general welding.
-For hexavalent chromium from stainless or coated metals, ACGIH recommends 200 FPM at the point of capture.
+For the nasty fumes from stainless or coated metals, ACGIH recommends 200 FPM at the point of capture.

-Grinding dust is heavier.
+Grinding dust on the other hand is heavier.
 It requires 2,000 to 2,500 FPM at the wheel face to overcome the particle’s momentum.
 And once captured, it needs 4,000 FPM transport velocity in ductwork to keep it from settling.

 If your air speed drops below these levels, two things happen: